Hoverbear/rust-education-paper/paper.md

 While a dynamic type system is desirable in some areas, particularly in higher level code, things like implicit, possibly lossy data conversions can often be dangerous in system code.
 In our experience, many operating systems students also struggle with the mental concepts of pointers and their uses.
 This can lead to taking pointers as values and performing pointer arithmetic.

 The programmer is not *prevented* from doing these things in Rust, it only ensures that it is actually the intended action.
-The correct way to get the address of a value (and store it as a separate value) in Rust is `&foo as *const _ as usize;`.
 For many students though, attempting to cast pointers into a value is actually a mistake in their intention.
 Rust helps users with this by automatically dereferencing pointers when necessary, and providing stronger tools for common places where these mistakes crop up, like string indexing or dynamic array access.

 Types can be created easily, and there are three basic compound data structures, `struct`, `enum`, and tuples. `struct`s and tuples are similar to other languages.
 Rust's `enum`s are able to represent variants with encapsulated values, generics, and even `struct`s!